Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

 \begin{definition}[Direct consumer] An actor $A_i$ is called a direct consumer when $P_i = 0$ \end{definition}

 \begin{definition}[Direct producer] An actor $A_i$ is called a direct producer when $C_i = 0$ \end{definition}

 For a natural number $n$, we use $[n] \equiv \{1 \ldots n\}$ and define the following decision variables: \begin{itemize} \item $x_{i} \in \{0,1\}, i \in [n]$ the binary variables indicating that actor $i$ is a member of a self-consumption loop.
-When extending to multiple loops, those variables are indexed by the loop: $x_i^l$. \item $e_{ij} \in [0,1], (i,j) \in [n]^2, i \neq j$ the real variables indicating the amount of energy that each actor $i$ exchange with actor $j$ within a self-consumption loop.
-Self-consumed energy amounts ($e_{ii}$) are not represented as decision variables as they can be deduced afterwards (see section \ref{sec:sc-constraints}, individual self-consumption constraints paragraph). \item $f_{1}, f_{2}, \ldots, f_{n}$ the amounts of energy supplied by the grid to each actor. \item $r_{1}, r_{2}, \ldots, r_{n}$ the amounts of energy sold to the grid by each actor. \end{itemize}
+When extending to multiple loops, those variables are indexed by the loop: $x_i^l$. \item $e_{ij}, (i,j) \in [n]^2, i \neq j$ the real variables indicating the amount of energy that each actor $i$ exchange with actor $j$ within a self-consumption loop (going from actor $i$ to actor $j$).
+Self-consumed energy amounts ($e_{ii}$) are not represented as decision variables as they can be deduced afterwards. \item $f_{1}, f_{2}, \ldots, f_{n}$ the amounts of energy supplied by the grid to each actor. \item $r_{1}, r_{2}, \ldots, r_{n}$ the amounts of energy sold to the grid by each actor. \end{itemize}